plake492/bamazon/README.md

 # Manager Platform

 Upon slecting the Manager Platform, the user must enter the admin password.
-Then they will see a menue asking how they wish to proceed.
+Then they will see a menu for how they wish to proceed.

 <br>